 Discover PSILCA – the new database for Social Life Cycle Assessment (S-LCA)!

 PSILCA – the Product Social Impact Life Cycle Assessment database – is an innovative database for Social LCA developed by GreenDelta.
-It provides transparent and up-to-date information on social aspects of products over their life cycles, for almost 15,000 industry sectors and commodities and more than 50 social indicators, and additional 30 upcoming.
+It provides transparent and up-to-date information on social aspects of products over their life cycles, for almost 15,000 industry sectors and commodities and for 69 qualitative and quantitative indicators.

 PSILCA allows calculation and assessment of the social impacts of products along the products’ entire life cycles, considering global supply chains and services, and to detect social hotspots.